wsbankenstein/terminal-msg/README.md

 ```
 Append the following to your `.bashrc`:
 ```
-trap '~/terminal-msg/msg' DEBUG
+trap '~/.local/terminal-msg/msg' DEBUG
 ```
-Remember to replace `terminal-msg` with `.terminal-msg` if you renamed it.
+Remember to replace `terminal-msg` with `.terminal-msg` if you renamed it (or with any other path if you installed it anywhere else).
 (Note: this must be **at the very end** of `.bashrc`, otherwise you will get random messages on launch.)

 ## Custom messages